jaskirat1616/Arvos-sdk/README.md

 - Reduce sensor rates in iPhone app settings
 - Check Wi-Fi signal strength
 - Use wired connection for computer
+- Try QUIC/HTTP3 for better performance on unstable networks
+- Use gRPC for high-performance scenarios

 **Problem**: High CPU usage
 - Process frames asynchronously
 - Downsample point clouds
 - Skip processing some frames
+- Use HTTP/REST for simple telemetry (not video)

+**Problem**: Low bandwidth (BLE)
+- BLE is designed for telemetry only
+- Camera/depth frames are automatically dropped
+- Use Wi-Fi protocols for high-bandwidth data

+### Protocol Selection Guide

+**When to use WebSocket:**
+- General purpose, default choice
+- Works everywhere
+- Good balance of features and compatibility

+**When to use gRPC:**
+- Research applications requiring high performance
+- Need Protocol Buffers efficiency
+- iOS 18+ available

+**When to use MQTT:**
+- Multiple subscribers needed
+- IoT deployments
+- Broker-based architecture preferred

+**When to use HTTP/REST:**
+- Simple webhook integrations
+- REST API compatibility needed
+- Easy debugging with standard HTTP tools

+**When to use Bluetooth LE:**
+- No Wi-Fi available
+- Low power requirements
+- Telemetry-only use cases

+**When to use MCAP Stream:**
+- Robotics research
+- Foxglove Studio integration
+- Standardized data format needed

+**When to use QUIC/HTTP3:**
+- Ultra-low latency requirements
+- Unstable network conditions
+- Mobile network scenarios

 ## Contributing